kanaaan/MAPJS/README.md

 # MAPJS
-Test NodeJS with Leaflet and more
+Test NodeJS with the following
+  Leaflet
+  html and Jade pages
+  WinJs